 “Once said the same,” she counters.
 “Change is coming whether you like it or not.
-Refuse to ride its fated waves, and you will end up beneath its merciless currents.”
+Refuse to ride its fated waves, and you will drown beneath its merciless currents.”

-Ren takes a deep, calming breath.
-He looks down at his feet, no longer a livid teenager, but a humbled young man.
-“You say true, Erany.
-I plead thy grace in all matters, both past and present.”
+Ren looks down, no longer a livid teenager, but a humble young man.
+“You speak true, Princess.
+I plead thy grace in all matters, past and present.”

 “No need, Ren.
 I plead yours.”

 “Since you asked so nicely, I bow to your wish.”
-Erany throws him a dazzling smile and echoes a saying I’m getting used to hearing:
+Erany throws him a dazzling smile and echoes a saying I’ve heard before:

 “Our crossing seems fated.”